 Any legitimate financial institution will NEVER ask you to verify your personal account information.
 Remember, keep any your personal information such as PIN, Credit or Debit Card number, and Social Security number in a safe location.

-How to Keep Personal Information Safe
+How You can Keep Personal Information Safe

 Personal information that you should never release in a conversation that you did not initiate includes…